amiekong/cross-lingual-retrieval/README.md

-# cross-lingual-retrieval
-## Implementing an English-Spanish Cross-Lingual Information Retrieval System With
+# Implementing an English-Spanish Cross-Lingual Information Retrieval System With
 Topic Model Query Expansion

 Implemented a Cross-Lingual Information Retrieval System for English-Spanish where the returned